Jean Cocteau Museum, Menton

 As anticipated, the museum is dedicated to the French visual artist, writer, filmmaker, and playwright Jean Cocteau (1889-1963), for decades one of the most influential figures in the European cultural scene, who had an enduring relationship with Menton and the French Riviera.

 The museum’s permanent collection is largely based on a donation by Belgian-born American entrepreneur and collector Séverin Wunderman encompassing about 1,800 pieces related to Cocteau and his cultural circle.
-Pieces from the collection are displayed on rotation in a permanent exhibition on the museum basement level.
+Pieces from the collection are displayed on a rotating basis in a permanent exhibition on the museum basement level.

 The ground level of the building is a large column-free space aimed to accommodate temporary exhibitions focused on artists who were friends of, collaborated with, or have been inspired by Cocteau, a group which included major figures such as Pablo Picasso, Amedeo Modigliani, Raoul Dufy, Marcel Proust, Guillaume Apollinaire, Sergei Diaghilev, Jean Marais, Gertrude Stein, Coco Chanel, Erik Satie, Igor Stravinsky, and Édith Piaf, to name just a few.

 For example, at the time of our visit to the Musée Cocteau in July 2017, the museum was hosting a large exhibition of paintings, drawings, applied art objects, textiles, and dresses by French artist Raoul Dufy (1877- 1953).